 All incidents that occur on the campus including crimes and fire incidents are reported in a daily campus crime/fire log.
-This log is open to be viewed by request in the Office of Student Life under special circumstances.
+This log is open to be viewed by request (exceptions on confidential names) in the Office of Student Life under special circumstances.